Why Does My Dog Hide Under the Bed? 6 Common Reasons

 Why Does My Dog Sleep Under the Bed?

 If your dog prefers to sleep under your bed instead of on your face, consider yourself lucky.
-But perhaps your dog is sleeping under there because he enjoys it.
-Dogs are considered den animals because their wild, doggy ancestors would sleep in small, enclosed spaces.
-Your dog is just tapping into his roots and enjoying being near you, in a safe environment and in an enclosed space.
+But perhaps your dog is sleeping under there because they simply enjoy it.
+Dogs are considered den animals because their wild ancestors would sleep in small, enclosed spaces.
+Your dog is just tapping into their roots and enjoying being near you in a safe environment.

 Your dog may have multiple reasons for running under your bed, but there are numerous resources at your fingertips.
-Always treat your dog with love and try not to get frustrated with him.
+Always treat your dog with love, and try not to get frustrated with them.
 You do not want to be part of the source of your dog’s stress.
 Your dog is a sensitive and perceptive animal and a part of your family.
-Your job is to ensure your dog is happy and to provide him with the most amazing life possible.
+Your job is to ensure that they are happy and to provide them with the most amazing life possible.